-An advantage of being part of the larger Lloyds Banking Group means there are robust processes in place to monitor and review costs with third parties who provide services to the Company's funds.
-The outsource business model allows the Company to negotiate competitive fees and commercial terms with its service suppliers to control costs for all the Company's customers.
+An advantage of being part of a larger group means there are robust processes in place to monitor and review costs with third parties who provide services to the Company.
+The outsourced business model allows the Company to negotiate competitive fees and commercial terms with its service suppliers to control costs for all the Company's customers.